Community Files

 How It Works

 The original Markdown content is preserved, so any formatting, images, or links in your community files carry through to the documentation site.
+The generated .qmd files are recreated on every build, so changes to the source files are always picked up.

 Example